 Eight Legged Freaks, the perfect blend of cheese and over the top animal attacking.
 It’s definitely my second favorite spider themed movie from 2002.
 I didn’t see it theaters, but me and my mom watched it several times on VHS.
 My brother has a fear of spiders so I had to convince him that it was tame enough to watch (and it is tame).
 The movie tries to emulate B movie horror.
 Which in my opinion, it succeeds.
 I just have fun with it.
 A diverse collection of spiders gets contaminated with toxic waste and grows to enormous size.
 What’s not to like?
 If you like either spiders, bad CGI, or David Arquette.
 Then you’ll love this movie.

 Why does nobody talk about Pleasantville?
-The movie is so relevant to modern social issues that it’s hard to believe it’s so underrated.
-Pleasantville of course is another movie I grew up with.
-Tobey Maguire was everywhere in the late 90’s early 2000’s.
-In case you’re unfamiliar, Pleasantville is about a 90’s teen and his sister getting stuck inside a 50’s sitcom.
-A show called Pleasantville, which satirizes the “perfect town and family” premise of that era.
-Things take an unexpected turn when the duo introduces change into their perfect little world.
+It’s so relevant to modern social issues that it’s hard to believe it’s so underrated.
+Pleasantville is of course another movie I grew up with.
+Having seen it many times when I was younger since Tobey Maguire was everywhere in the late 90’s & early 2000’s.
+Even though some of it went over my innocent mind.
+Pleasantville is about a 90’s teen and his sister getting stuck inside a 50’s sitcom.
+A show called Pleasantville that exemplifies the “perfect town and family” premise of that era.
+Nobody has any real problems, everyone eats a hearty breakfast, nothing changes, and the weather is just swell.
+Tobey Maguire plays David/Bud, a nerd obsessed with the show.
+While Reese Witherspoon plays Jennifer/Mary Sue, his sister with a need to act out.
+Things take an unexpected turn when the two introduce change into their perfect little town.
+Sex, violence, expression, and loose morals.
 Arguably the best thing about the movie is its special effects.
 Characters and objects will turn to color and everything else will stay black & white.
 It’s really quite beautiful.
-Another strength is the movies humor.
-Especially if you get 50’s sitcoms.
-Definitely check out Pleasantville, it really deserves way more attention.
+Another strength is the movie’s humor.
+Especially if you’re familiar with 50’s sitcoms.
+Pleasantville is a pleasantly swell film that deserves way more attention.

 Whiplash is about as perfect as a movie can be.
 I’ve never played the drums before, but if it’s half as demanding as it appears in this movie, then no thank you.
 Why do I say that?
 Well let’s examine the premise.
 Whiplash is about a young drummer who joins a studio band and receives lessons from an instructor.
 Simple right… wrong.
 This instructor happens to be abusive, insulting, and ruthless.
 Played to pure perfection by J.K.
 Simmons who is most known for playing J Jonah Jameson in the Spider-Man Trilogy.
 J. K. Simmons manages to make his character both unlikable and likable at the same time.
 I will admit that there were times where I tried to contain a laugh.
 The insults he hurls out are just so creatively vicious.
 Whiplash is definitely one of my favorite films of the last 5 years.

 Well it’s Presidents Day.
 I thought I’d review a presidential movie.
-So I chose to review The American President (and I ain’t talkin Trump).
-No I mean the 1995 movie The American President.
-I first watched the movie in my Junior year government class.
+So I chose to review The American President (and I ain’t talkin’ Trump).
+No I mean the 1995 Rob Reiner film The American President.
+I first watched it in my Junior government class.
 Honestly if it wasn’t for that I probably would never have seen it.
+The American President is about fictional Commander-and-Chief Andrew Shepard.
+A recently widowed Democratic President played the always reliable Michael Douglas.
+I don’t completely agree with his politics, but that’s not what the movie is about.
 This is actually a very charming movie about the personal life of the President.
 It brings up interesting questions like “what if the President was dating?”
 An interesting scenario that would only be worse in this day in age.
-Even if you’re not that into politics, I’m sure you’ll enjoy the romance, humor, and subtext.
+President Murphy begins dating Sydney Ellen Wade, played by Annette Benning.
+He does normal things like dance with her, buy her flowers, and stuff like that.
+It’s just the fact that he’s the President that makes it an issue since the media can’t resist a story like that.
+Of course the Aaron Sorkin dialogue helps.
+Even if you’re not that into politics, I’m sure you’ll enjoy the romance, humor, and subtext of The American President.

 School of Rock rocks!
 I first saw the movie in class and I was instantly hooked.
+I was even surprised to know that my parents had already watched it.
 The movie mostly benefits from Jack Black’s signature brand of manic man humor.
 It’s probably Jack Black’s most career defining role as well.
 For those who don’t know, School of Rock is about a deadbeat rock star who pretends to be a substitute teacher in order to make some extra money.
 He later learns that the stuffy kids actually have musical talent.
 So he teaches them how to rock.
+That’s when Jack Black really shines.
 It’s a really fun movie with lots of catchy songs.
 Even those who don’t like rock music will love it.